yongchunli-13/Sparse-PCA/README.md

 The matrices $A$ generated from UCI datasets are contained in the "datasets" directory.
 The other datasets used for the numerical study are also contained in the "datasets" directory.

 ## Reproduce numerical results
+To reproduce each table in the paper, please run the file with corresponding table number in the folder "table_generation".

 # Thank you